Skip to content

 Cultural Traditions and Festivals

 The Gurung and Magar communities celebrate various festivals throughout the year, featuring traditional music, dances, and rituals.
-Welcoming their relatives and gathering with the neighbour, sharing their feeling of togetherness.
+Welcoming their relatives and gathering with the neighbour, sharing their feelings of togetherness.
 Trekkers visiting during festival times may witness or even partake in these vibrant cultural events, offering deeper insight into the region’s heritage.

 Trek Price and Package

 The Kokhe Danda trek cost depends on the group size, duration, and level of service.
-At Nepal Wilderness Trekking, we offer fair and transparent pricing that includes transportation, accommodation, meals and professional guide services.
+At Nepal Wilderness Trekking, we offer fair and transparent pricing that includes transportation, accommodation, meals, and professional guide services.
 We believe in supporting local communities while delivering exceptional value and comfort to our clients.

 Why Choose Nepal Wilderness Trekking?